874bowen/herbeauty/README.md

 }
 export default handler;
 ```
-Decrementing the quantity is done once the decrement button has been clicked.
-In the Cart component add this:
+Decrementing the quantity is done when the decrement button is clicked.
+In the Cart component add the following code:

 ```javascript
 const handleReduceQuantity = (product_id, quantity) => {